TurboWarp/docs/docs/website/url-parameters.md

 The `token` option tells TurboWarp what it should use as the project token when it fetches a project from Scratch.
 This can allow users to work around the [unshared projects changes](unshared-projects).

+Finding the project token either requires running JavaScript or installing a browser extension, we don't think we can talk about it here unfortunately.
+We also want to be clear that project tokens are not session tokens.
+Project tokens are not stored as cookies.
+Please do not send your session tokens to us.

 Note that project tokens expire after around 300 seconds, so links that use this feature should be considered temporary.
-When sharing a project with a friend, this might be enough, but if you need the link to last longer, you will have to find another option.
+When sharing a project with a friend, this might be enough, but if you need the link to last longer, you will have to find another option (Remember: File > Save to your computer and File > Load from your computer always work).

-Some may be uncomfortable putting the project token in the URL because it will be sent to TurboWarp's servers. **We do not log project tokens specified using a URL parameter.** If this promise isn't enough for you, you can also put the token in the fragment or hash part of the URL which won't be sent to our server.
+Some may be uncomfortable putting the project token in the URL because it will be sent to TurboWarp's servers.
+We do not log project tokens specified using a URL parameter.
+If this promise isn't enough for you, you can also put the token in the fragment or hash part of the URL which won't be sent to our server.
 For example: `https://turbowarp.org/1#?token=1234567_abcdef...`.
-Note that some apps remove the fragment part of URLs to make them shorter, which of course breaks the link.
+Note that some apps remove the fragment part of URLs you share which would break the link.